deathworlders/online/content/books/deathworlders/chapter-62-tooth-and-claw.md

 “...We’re worried,” he said.
 “The Punishment is… it’s meant to be a holy thing.
 Right?
 But we all know what this Garr-avf said, and…”

 “And you’re wondering how anything holy *can* be fought,” Uku finished for him.
-“You’re worried if it means that the these Gao are wicked ones themselves, or a temptation or test.
+“You’re worried if it means that these Gao are wicked ones themselves, or a temptation or test.
 Or worse, you’re worried sick by other nagging ideas that won’t go away that you can’t help but worry are blasphemy.”

 Bobbing heads told her that they were all singing the same chord.